Alexisbol/ada-template-website/README.md

         },

         "etf-game": {
             text: "Hello!
-Are you ready for the ETF GAME?",
+Are you ready for some questions related to ETFs?",
             answers: [
                 {
                     label: "Yes",